mooncryption/reddit-tip-extension/docs/README.md

 </center>

-1. Click the button above to start downloading and installing the extension.
-Make sure you're on a supported browser, such as Google Chrome or Opera.
-The latest version is <code data-latest-version="0.0.1" id="latest-version">0.0.1</code>.<br/>
+1. <span id="installation-first-sentence">Click the button above to start downloading and installing the extension.
+Make sure you're on a supported browser, such as Google Chrome or Opera.</span> The latest version is <code data-latest-version="0.0.1" id="latest-version">0.0.1</code>.<br/>

 2. That's it!
 Go to any Reddit subreddit in a new tab, and start clicking those `give tip` buttons!